 Necessary for watering the crops and ensuring that they produce vegetables (grass does not need to be watered).

-The Golden Sprinkler (Gross sounding, right?) can be purchased at the tool shop on Day 20 for 2000g.
+The Golden Sprinkler (gross sounding, right?) can be purchased at the tool shop any time from the 20th of Summer for 2000G.

 Used for tilling the soil in order to prepare it for planting seeds.